tfabris/BlueGigaEmpeg/README.md

 Disconnect all tuner modules from all sleds you own
 ------------------------------------------------------------------------------
-After completing the I2S wiring modification, the external tuner module will no longer work.
+After completing the I2S wiring modification, the external empeg tuner module will no longer work.
 Also, damage may occur if you connect a tuner module to a modified empeg.

 To prevent problems, make sure to disconnect any tuner modules from any